 Pump triggering via the laser footswitch should be checked before clinical use.
-Make sure that the footswitch changes the pump flow rate, and that laser light are only applied simultaneously with the start of the increased flow rate from 15mL/min continuous flow to 35mL/min, the lasing flow.
+Make sure that the footswitch changes the pump flow rate, and that laser light are only applied simultaneously with the start of the increase of flow rate from continuous "Low Flow" 10mL/min to "High Flow" rate 35mL/min.

-RytmoLas®m must be irrigated during irradiation and be surrounded by an aqueous medium.
+RytmoLas® must be irrigated during radiation and be surrounded by an aqueous medium.
 Laser irradiation without irrigation can destroy the catheters and could endanger patients.